Focus Areas for the six pilot Hubs

 How are decisions are being made?

-Several departments across the City of Austin, including the Sustainability Office, Homeland Security and Emergency Management, and the Chief Resilience Officer, are collaborating to establish Austin’s Resilience Hub Network.
+Several departments across the City of Austin, including the Sustainability Office, Homeland Security and Emergency Management, and the Resilience Office, are collaborating to establish Austin’s Resilience Hub Network.
 A leadership team that includes representatives from the City of Austin, AISD, and Travis County meets monthly to discuss progress on the initiative and decide next steps.

 The team is also working with a range of community partners to build local capacity, trust, and relationships to help implement and sustain the future Resilience Hub Network.
 This includes working in collaboration with a Community Task Force composed of residents from the six focus areas and with oversight from a Community Advisory Committee.
 Members of this committee include organizations representing the community, healthcare, education, social services, emergency response, and more.